KayKongo/10990135_LAB_WORKS/README.md

 ## License

-This project is for educational purposes as part of DCIT 412 coursework.
+This project is for educational purposes as part of DCIT 412 - COMPUTER VISION coursework.

 ---

 **Maintained by:** 10990135 - Kongo Prince Kweku
 **Course:** DCIT 412 - Computer Vision
-**Institution:** [Your Institution Name]
+**Institution:** University of Ghana, Legon
 **Last Updated:** July 2025